jpgough/jpgough.github.io/_posts/2020-03-29-hacking-graal-compiler.md

 ### Building the Compiler

-Before we proceed we can check out if we can build the Graal Compiler.
+Now we have the source code and the `mx` tool we will check that we can build the Graal Compiler.

 ```shell
 cd graal/compiler/